 How to Shut Off the Gas Meter

-You need to know ahead of time where your gas meter is so that you can find it right away in an emergency.
+You need to know ahead of time where your natural gas meter is and the service shutoff valve so that you can find it right away in an emergency.
 This will be somewhere outside your home.
+Typically it will be a street-side valve, or the side of the house facing the street.
 There will be a black iron pipe jutting out of the ground that feeds into the meter.
 On the pipe, there will be a shut off valve, probably 6 inches off the ground.
 When the valve is on, it will be lined up with the pipe.
 To turn it off:

 - You need a gas shut-off tool (think pipe wrench or crescent wrench or adjustable wrench).

 - Use the tool to twist the ball valve by a quarter-inch either way so that it lines up crossways to the gas line.

 Even though the gas is now off, you still need to find a safe distance from which you can call the gas company or a plumber to help you detect the leak and figure out the repairs that need to be made.

 Call Our Kansas Plumber for the Same Day Emergency Service You Need

 If you are faced with a gas leak, burst pipe, or some other plumbing emergency, you can rely on A-1 Sewer & Septic Service, Inc. Not only do our plumbing experts have more than 45 years of experience in the business, we also offer emergency services on the weekend or in the evening.
 Find out how our team of Kansas City plumbers can provide the efficient, high-quality service you deserve when you call us now to get your quote!